-The Appraisal Form is The Best Tool To Get The Best From Staff…
+IS The Appraisal Form is The Best Tool To Get The Best From Staff?

 The Appraisal Form has its roots from the large bureaucratic organisations where it was a normal and a formal way of telling staff how well they were doing and to what level they would be promoted and if they were to get a pay rise.
 So, in fact, it did not become a measure of performance because all that happened was that the staff member being appraised on the appraisal form was completely focused on whether they were to get a pay increase.

-This was done in many cases on an annual basis, so by the time of the appraisal, the stylist was in many cases frustrated.
+This is done in many cases on an annual basis, so by the time of the appraisal, the stylist is in many cases frustrated.
 So not a really good starting point to motivate them.
 Right? and the real problem is as soon as hairdressers see these type of forms they turn completely off and I tell you now you will never get the best out of them.
+Period!

 This is what I did with my appraisal form in my salons…